ibm-cloud-docs/subnets/getting-started.md

 {: #getting-started}

 IBM has three types of subnets, with each subnet providing IP addresses to resources in different ways.
 The following topic describes the capabilities and best practices for each subnet type.
-{:shortdesc}
+{: shortdesc}

    * Primary subnets - Automatically assigned to meet the IP addressing needs of other services, such as bare metal servers and virtual server instances.
 These subnets are automatically assigned and removed by IBM.
    * Secondary subnets - Purchased and routed by you, and cancelled when no longer needed.
 There are two subtypes:
      * Portable - IP addresses are available to all resources on a VLAN.
      * Static - IP addresses are available to the resource identified as the routing endpoint.
    * Global IP addresses - Unique routing behavior that uses {{site.data.keyword.cloud}}'s backbone, which provides IP addresses to the resource identified as the routing endpoint.

 Review each type in detail at [About subnets and IPs](/docs/subnets?topic=subnets-about-subnets-and-ips) to learn about aspects such as IPv4 versus IPv6 and public versus private network availability.

 ## Before you begin
-{:#before-you-begin}
+{: #before-you-begin}

 1. Ensure you have the "Add/Upgrade Services" permission, which is set through the [IBM Cloud IAM users permissions panel](/docs/account?topic=account-mngclassicinfra).
 1. Determine what [type of secondary subnet](/docs/subnets?topic=subnets-about-subnets-and-ips#secondary-subnets) you need.

 ## Ordering secondary subnets
-{:#getting-started-order-secondary-subnets}
+{: #getting-started-order-secondary-subnets}

 Follow these steps to order a secondary subnet which provides more IP addresses: